-- t text, a simple sequence of lines of text - s stdio, like text but with each line tagged with a stream - h HTML, represented as plain text - d Deleted, logchunks for this log have been deleted by the Janitor
+- t text, a simple sequence of lines of text

+- s stdio, like text but with each line tagged with a stream

+- h HTML, represented as plain text

 In the stream type, each line is prefixed by a character giving the stream type for that line.
 The types are i for input, o for stdout, e for stderr, and h for header.
 The first three correspond to normal UNIX standard streams, while the header stream contains metadata produced by Buildbot itself.